Predictors of Response to Insomnia Treatments for Gulf War Veterans

 Intervention / Treatment

-Experimental: Sleep Restriction Therapy
+Experimental: Behavioral Therapy (BT)

-Sleep Restriction Therapy (SR).
-The initial Time in Bed (TIB) prescription is calculated on the average total sleep time (TST) reported in the baseline sleep logs.
-After one week, depending on subject's daily sleep logs and adherence to treatment, the therapist suggests a new TIB prescription.
+Behavioral Therapy (BT).
+The subject is prescribed a time in bed.
+After one week, depending on subject's daily sleep logs and adherence to treatment, the therapist suggests a new time in bed prescription.
 Napping is neither prescribed nor proscribed.
 However, if subjects find themselves having difficulty staying awake during the day, they are advised to take a brief (15 to 30 minutes) nap to ensure their safety.
+Subjects in BT are also provided with information about relevant elements of the science of sleep and healthy sleep practices.

-Experimental: Cognitive Therapy
+Experimental: Cognitive Therapy (CT)

 Cognitive Therapy (CT).
 The CT treatment module is designed to meet three general goals: 1) identify dysfunctional sleep cognitions, 2) challenge their validity, and 3) replace them with more adaptive substitutes.
 Several specific techniques designed to meet these goals are discussed in materials distributed to subjects.
-Similar to SR, subjects in CT are provided with information about relevant elements of the science of sleep and healthy sleep practices.
+Similar to BT, subjects in CT are provided with information about relevant elements of the science of sleep and healthy sleep practices.

 Cognitive Therapy is designed to identify maladaptive beliefs about sleep, challenge their validity, and replace them with more adaptive thinking patterns.
 This therapy aims to reduce sleep-related worry, anxiety, and fear.
 The treatment phase of the study lasts six weeks.
 During treatment, you will meet with a study therapist for a total of six sessions: once per week for six consecutive weeks.
 Each session lasts approximately 60 minutes.